-These Application Notes describe the configuration necessary to connect Avaya Aura® Communication Manager, Avaya Aura® Session Manager and Avaya Session Border Controller Advanced for Enterprise to QSC VoIP Connect Service.
+These Application Notes describe the configuration necessary to connect Avaya Aura® Communication Manager, Avaya Aura® Session Manager and Avaya Session Border Controller for Enterprise to Cable and Wireless SIP IP Trunking service.
 The service was successfully tested with a number of observations listed in Section 2.2.
-In a number of cases, configuration of the Avaya Session Border Controller Advanced for Enterprise is required to ensure effective interworking between the enterprise equipment and the network.